Swiiz/rgine/README.md

 ## Examples and how to run

-> Event scheduling debug logging can be enabled using the flag `--features "rgine_modules/debuglog"` or the `debuglog` feature of the crate.
+> Event scheduling debug logging can be enabled using the flag `--features "rgine/schedulelog" or the `schedulelog` feature of the rgine root crate.
 (Consider logging into a file using for example `> log.txt` on windows)

 ### Main examples: